Orbital Tumors - Optic Nerve Glioma

 • Imaging

 • On MRI, there is usually mild contrast enhancement.
 The affected optic nerve should be greater than 3 mm in diameter, or 1 mm wider than the unaffected side.
 It should be hypo- to isointense to muscle on T1 and hyperintense on T2.
-Fat supression sequences should be performed to see the entire extent of the lesion since it could appear to be more extensive than it is on T2-weighted images secondary to edema
+Fat supression sequences should be performed to see the entire extent of the lesion since it might appear to be more extensive than it is on T2-weighted images secondary to edema

 • Differential Diagnosis